-I've seen the dentist years ago, when I was a teenager.
+I've seen "The Dentist" years ago, when I was a teenager.
 I remember that I loved the movie.
-The last years, I've always wanted to see the Dentist again.
+The last years, I've always wanted to see "The Dentist" again.
 Of course there's a big risk in that.
 Some things are better left in the past.
 I've seen movies for a second time, that turned out horrible!
-Maybe I didn't see it the first time, maybe I have just a selective memory.
+Maybe I didn't see it the first time, maybe I just have a selective memory.
 Sometimes I only remember the parts I actually liked.
-The other parts of the movie are buried far far away in my mind.
-To get at me when I least expect it: While watching the concerning movie (For example: The Box!)
+The other parts of the movie are buried far away in my mind.
+To get at me when I least expect it: While watching the concerning movie (For example: "The Box"!)

-The movie is about a dentist who discovers that his wife is cheating on him (With the pool boy).
-He is very angry, but nevertheless decides to go to work. that's where trouble starts.
+The movie is about a dentist who discovers that his wife is cheating on him (with the pool boy).
+He is very angry, but nevertheless decides to go to work.
+That's where trouble starts.
 He starts suffering from delusions.
 Perfectly white teeth look like filthy rotten teeth, people start transforming and he can't separate truth from illusion.
 This means the worst for his patients: They bear the brunt of his madness.

 Corbin Bernsen does an amazing job in portraying the dentist.
 He's really creepy and you can feel the fear.
 But it's not just Corbin Bernsen, who plays his role very convincing.
 I was also pleasantly surprised to see Ken Foree in the role of detective Gibbs.

 Seeing this movie again was no disappointment for me.
-I loved seeing the Dentist for the second time.
+I loved watching "The Dentist" for the second time.
 Though the outlines are clear, there's so much to see in the details: The decisions he takes, the way he loses control and tries to punish people.
 The plot is different from many other horror films, and I like the gory scenes.
-I definitely recommend seeing this movie!
+I definitely recommend watching this movie!